Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Handling query clauses

-The idea behind the \textbf{Q-IC} procedure is: whenever the \textbf{T-Res} resolvent $R$ of an \textsf{ICQ} clause $Q$ and \textsf{LG} clauses $C_1, \ldots, C_n$ is derived, we use the \textbf{T-Trans} rule and the \textbf{Q-Sep} procedure to replace $R$ by a set $N$ of \textsf{LGQ} clauses, of which satisfiability is decided by the \textbf{T-Res}$^+$ system.
+The idea behind the \textbf{Q-IC} procedure is: whenever the \textbf{T-Res} resolvent $R$ of an \textsf{ICQ} clause $Q$ and \textsf{LG} clauses $C_1, \ldots, C_n$ is derived, we use the \textbf{T-Trans} rule and the \textbf{Q-Sep} procedure to replace $R$ by a set $N$ of \textsf{LGQ} clauses, which can be decided by the \textbf{T-Res}$^+$ system that we introduced above Theorem \ref{thm:tresp}.
 Most importantly, for each clause $C$ in~$N$, there exists a clause~$C^\prime$ in $Q, C_1, \ldots, C_n$ satisfying that $C$ is no wider than $C^\prime$.
-Another optional implementation for Steps 2.--3.~of the \textbf{Q-IC} procedure is to develop a specialised separation rule that immediately separates the \textbf{T-Res} resolvent $R$ into \textsf{LGQ} clauses in one step.
+Another optional implementation for 2.--3.~of the \textbf{Q-IC} procedure is to devise a customised separation rule that separates the \textbf{T-Res} resolvent $R$ into \textsf{LGQ} clauses in one step.
 This implementation is feasible due to the analysis of the variable relations of $R$, as explored in Lemma~\ref{lem:ttrans}.

 The main result of this section is given as follows.